awsdocs/amazon-athena-user-guide/doc_source/querying-glue-catalog.md

 You can also use a metadata query to list the partition numbers and partition values for a specific table\.
 The syntax that you use depends on the Athena engine version\.

-**Example – Querying the Partitions for a Table in Athena engine version 2**
+**Example – Querying the partitions for a table in Athena engine version 2**
 The following example query lists the partitions for the table `cloudtrail_logs_test2` using Athena engine version 2\.

 ```